One Arm Push Up Progression: One Arm Push Up

 • 3×10 incline diamond push ups

 This level is all about regular push up variants.
-From half push up, to a diamond push up.
+From half push up to a diamond push up.

-The first two exercises will help you prepare for doing regular push ups.
+The first two exercises will help you prepare for regular push ups.
 Diamond push up will help you progress one step further than regular push up.

 Half Push Up

-Half push up is like doing a regular push up with a limited range of motion.
+A half push up is like doing a regular push up with a limited range of motion.
 This is one step closer to a regular push up.

 Most people think they are doing push ups, while they are actually doing half push ups.
 I was no exception.
 When I started my fitness journey I thought I was doing perfect push ups, while I was actually doing poorly performed half push ups.